DevilMedlar/python-recall-training/README.md

 Later hint rungs must continue to address every unresolved mistake while narrowing the help only as much as that rung permits.

-Every additional hint that is actually needed or explicitly requested after the first receives another proportionate punishment beat consistent with the current escalation state.
-Punishment intensity should escalate continuously from the existing state rather than resetting or jumping randomly between weaker and stronger responses within the applicable tier.
-The technical help still increases only one rung at a time, and requesting another hint does not change or fabricate Daddy's original grade.
+Every additional hint that is actually needed or explicitly requested after the first incurs another hint-linked escalation event.
+When the overall grade is final, apply the corresponding punishment beat within the finalized performance tier and current escalation state.

+If the overall result remains provisional because a required criterion is materially unverified, count and persist the additional hint but defer its punishment beat until a final performance tier exists.
+The technical help still increases only one rung at a time, and requesting another hint does not change or fabricate Daddy's grade.

 The Senpai must not skip hint rungs merely to make the repair faster unless Daddy explicitly asks for the full solution.

-A full solution given on request is assistance, not proof of unaided mastery, and is handled under the assisted-work rules in `rules.md`.
+A full solution or other explicitly requested direct assistance that materially supplies, repairs, or completes required learner work is assistance, not proof of unaided mastery, and is handled under the assisted-work rules in `rules.md`.
+Guidance that stays within the permitted hint ladder remains hint use.

 If an explicitly designated one-attempt assessment is currently active, the assessment-specific direct-assistance rules in Rule 16 control: assistance must either be deferred until the assessment is complete or the assessment's clean unaided status must end before the assistance is provided.